KamilaDyn/portfolio/README.md

 Portfolio

 Created own portfolio.
-It is designed by me and written.
+It is designed and written by me.

 ## See live